mongodb/specifications/source/client-side-encryption/tests/README.rst

 #.
 If the test includes a list of command-started events in ``expectations``,
-   compare them to the actual command-started events using the same logic as the Command Monitoring Spec Tests runner.
+   compare them to the actual command-started events using the same logic as the `Command Monitoring spec legacy test runner <https://github.com/mongodb/specifications/blob/09ee1ebc481f1502e3246971a9419e484d736207/source/command-monitoring/tests/README.rst>`__.

 #.
 For each element in ``outcome``: